mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ```

 As you may have noticed, the literal string for the name must also be the first
-_type argument_ of the `model.custom` function.
+_type argument_ provided to the `model.custom` function.

-You can choose whatever name you feel is appropriate for your needs, the
+You can choose whatever name you feel is appropriate for your needs.
+The
-Mondrian framework defines some custom types like `"datetime"`, `"timezone"`,
+Mondrian framework defines built-in custom types like `"datetime"`, `"timezone"`,
-`"RGB"`, and so on.
+`"rgb"`, and so on.

 ### Additional options

-Every custom type can also accept additional options, besides the default ones
+Every custom type can accept additional options besides the default ones
-shared by all Mondrian model.
-This is kept track of on the type level thanks to
+shared by all Mondrian types.
+This is tracked at the type level thanks to
-an additional argument:
+the second generic type argument:

 ```ts showLineNumbers
 type PortOptions = { allowWellKnownPorts: boolean }